ItsPapaCKG/BIzKidzScholarships/README.md

 # BIzKidzScholarships

-This project is a work-in-progress Scholarship Raffle program made for the Y.E.A.R.S Foundation, benefitting education of youth on Entrepreneurship.
+This project is a work-in-progress Scholarship Raffle program made for the Y.E.A.R.S Foundation (https://www.bizkidzusa.org/), benefitting education of youth on Entrepreneurship.

 The goal is to promote engagement with young entrepreneurs and determine entries to the annual scholarship raffle.